AshtonIzmev/covid-19-pandemic-simulation/README.md

 When a worker goes from his house to his workplace, he goes through blocks that are shared by other workers.
 We maintain a dictionnary of this transportation relationship between workers to propagate the pandemic.

-# Input parameters
-* N_INDIVIDUALS : number of person involved in this simulation (default 5000)
-* N_DAYS : number of days for the simulation (default 120)
-* NB_STO_PER_HOU : number of house for each store (default 20)
-* PROB_PREFERENCE_STORE : probability to go to the nearest store (otherwise it will be the second nearest ...)
-* REMOTE_WORK_PERCENT : percentage of people doing remote work (thus not going to workplaces)
-* INITIAL_INNOCULATION_PCT : Percentage of people who get the virus at day 0
-* PROB_HOUSE_INFECTION : probability of getting infected if an infected individual lives in the same house (defaut 0.5)
-* PROB_WORK_INFECTION : probability of getting infected if an infected individual works in the same place (default 0.1)
-* PROB_STORE_INFECTION : probability of getting infected if an infected individual shops at the same store (default 0.05 since we tend to spend less time in a store)
-* PROB_TRANSPORT_INFECTION : probability of getting infected in public transportation
-* [ LOWER_CONTAGION_BOUND, UPPER_CONTAGION_BOUND ] : random number range to generate time to becoming contagious
-* [ LOWER_DECISION_BOUND, UPPER_DECISION_BOUND ] : random number range to generate time to decision (death/immunity)
-* [ LOWER_IMMUNITY_BOUND, UPPER_IMMUNITY_BOUND ] : random number range to generate time to loosing immunity

-All those parameters can be discussed and will be enriched as I keep enhancing this simulation model.

 # Some graphs
 With default parameters.